bh90210/dron8s/README.md

 ---
 kind: secret
 name: kubeconfig
-data: ZXVDFHSfiy5vzdvvZWRSEdIRlloamRmaW9saGJkc0vsVSDVsvsd97vsdvkpgu8n9yecrHFRDSeiorncsafASEVTBkyNjM0OTUxOTA1NDQ1NTQ2
+data: ZGDJTGfiy5vzdvvZWRSEdIRlloamRmaW9saGJkc0vsVSDVs[...]
 ```

 # Developing

-You need to have [Go](https://golang.org/doc/install) and Docker installed on your system.
+You need to have [Go](https://golang.org/doc/install) and [Docker](https://docs.docker.com/get-docker/) installed on your system.

 If you wish you may clone the repo and directly edit `.drone.yaml` as everything you need for the build is right there.